Broadband and TV explained

 Luckily we're here to take you through the key things you should know before making that choice.
 Let's start with the basics.

-What is a broadband, TV and phone bundle?
+What is a broadband and TV bundle?

 A broadband, TV and phone bundle is a single package containing a broadband deal, a subscription TV service (Sky TV, for example), and usually a phone line.
 There are also one or two packages out there where a phone line isn't mandatory.
 If you really don't want a phone line, Virgin Media is the place to look.

-Which providers offer broadband, TV and phone?
+Which providers offer broadband and TV?